aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 3. Remove the segment for the path.
 4. Apply the path to the shape.

-This Java code shows you how to remove points from a shape:
+This PHP code shows you how to remove points from a shape:

 ```php
   $pres = new Presentation();